jessepav/lacygoill-wiki-backup/floating_point.md

 Exercise 3.10

-What is the smallest positive **integer** that is not exactly representable as a floating point number in this system?
+What is the smallest positive **integer** that is not exactly representable as a floating-point number in this system?

 Here are the binary representations of the first eight positive integers: